-On December 15, 2015, the Company executed an Asset Purchase Agreement (the "Asset Purchase Agreement") by and among the Company, SLP, SAMG LLC (the "Buyer") and Cappiccille & Company, LLC, a Delaware limited liability company ("Cappiccille" or the "Seller"), and Michael Cappiccille (the "Principal"), to acquire certain assets of Cappiccille.
+On December 15, 2015, the Company executed an Asset Purchase Agreement (the "Asset Purchase Agreement") by and among the Company, SLP, SAMG LLC (the "Buyer") and Cappiccille & Company, LLC, a Delaware limited liability company ("Cappiccille"), and Michael Cappiccille (the "Principal"), to acquire certain assets of Cappiccille.
 The transaction contemplated by the Asset Purchase Agreement closed on January 11, 2016 and is referred to herein as the "Cappiccille Acquisition".

 Pursuant to the terms of the Asset Purchase Agreement, SAMG LLC acquired (i) substantially all of the business and assets of the Seller, a provider of tax services, including goodwill and the benefit of the amortization of goodwill related to such assets, and (ii) the personal goodwill of the Principal.
 In consideration of the purchased assets and goodwill, SAMG LLC paid to the Seller and the Principal an aggregate purchase price consisting of a cash payment of \$148.
 The Company determined that the acquisition-date fair value of the contingent consideration was \$354, based on the likelihood that the financial and performance targets described in the Asset Purchase Agreement will be achieved.
 SAMG LLC will make earnout payments to the Principal as soon as practicable following December 31, 2016, 2017, 2018, 2019, and during 2020, in an amount equal to 19% of the revenue attributable to the business and assets of Cappiccille, based on revenue gained or lost post-transaction during the twelve months ended on the applicable determination date, except that the earnout payment for 2016 shall be equal to 19% of the revenue attributable to the Cappiccille for the period between the closing date of the Cappiccille Acquisition and December 31, 2016 and the earnout payment for 2020 shall be equal to 19% of the revenue attributable to the Cappiccille Acquisition for the period between January 1, 2020 and the fifth anniversary of the closing date of the Cappiccille Acquisition.
 The estimated fair value of contingent consideration is recognized at the date of acquisition, and adjusted for changes in facts and circumstances until the ultimate resolution of the contingency.
 Changes in the fair value of contingent consideration are reflected as a component of general and administrative expenses in the Condensed Consolidated Statements of Operations.
 The fair value of the contingent consideration was based on discounted cash flow models using projected revenue for each earnout period.
+The discount rate applied to the projected weighted average cost of capital for the Company and took into account that the overall risk associated with the payments was similar to the overall risks of the Company as there is no target, floor or cap associated the contingent payments.

-The discount rate applied to the projected r liability of \$70 and \$101 related to earnout payments to be made in conjunction with the Cappiccille Acquisition which is included in accounts payable and accrued expenses in the Condensed Consolidated Statements of Financial Condition as of March 31, 2020 and December 31, 2019, respectively, for contingent consideration.
-During the three months ended March 31, 2020 and 2019, the Company made contingent purchase price payments to Cappiccille of \$113 and \$105, respectively.
+A fair value adjustment to contingent purchase price consideration of \$0 and \$83 was recorded during the three and nine months ended September 30, 2020, respectively, and is included in general and administrative expense in the Condensed Consolidated Statement of Operations for the quarter then ended.
+The Company has a liability of \$70 and \$101 related to earnout payments to be made in conjunction with the Cappiccille Acquisition which is included in accounts payable and accrued expenses in the Condensed Consolidated Statements of Financial Condition as of September 30, 2020 and December 31, 2019, respectively, for contingent consideration.
+During the nine months ended September 30, 2020 and 2019, the Company made contingent purchase price payments to Cappiccille of \$113 and \$105, respectively.